-ATLANTA - The Georgia Department of Labor reported that the state's seasonally adjusted unemployment rate rose to 6.3 percent in August, the highest in 15 years.
-The jobless rate was up 1.9 percentage points from 4.4 percent at this same time last year.
-During the same period, the number of payroll jobs decreased 37,700 or nine-tenths of one percentage point.
+ATLANTA - The Georgia Department of Labor reported that the state's seasonally adjusted unemployment rate jumped to 10.1 percent in June, the highest rate ever recorded in Georgia.
+The jobless rate was up five-tenths of a percentage point from a revised 9.6 percent in May.

 The U.S. Small Business Administration is reminding disaster victims that Aug.
 12 is the filing deadline for federal economic injury disaster loans available in Georgia.
 The SBA declared a disaster because of damages and losses to crops caused by the drought that began on Jan.
 1, 2008.
 The SBA's disaster declaration covers all counties in the state of Georgia except McIntosh County.